Uwais-Moosa/Horiseon-Code-Refactor/README.md

 ## Deployment

-#####Here is a quick link to the deployed page:
+####Here is a quick link to the deployed page:

-The page should visually look like the following document (Assets/01-html-css-git-challenge-demo.png)
+[The page should visually look like this following document] (https://github.com/Uwais-Moosa/Horiseon-Code-Refactor/blob/main/assets/images/01-html-css-git-challenge-demo.png)